dojo/docs/dojo/xhrPost.rst

 Introduction
 ============

 The dojo.xhrPost() function is another the cornerstone function of AJAX development.
-Much like its `GET counterpart <dojo/xhrGet>`_ (dojo.xhrGet), its purpose is to provide an easy to use and consistent interface to making asynchronous calls.
+Much like its :ref:`GET counterpart <dojo/xhrGet>` (dojo.xhrGet), its purpose is to provide an easy to use and consistent interface to making asynchronous calls.
 The dojo.xhrPost is geared towards  sending data to the server, most often by posting FORM data, or some content body.
 This function, in essence, implements making an asynchronous HTTP POST request.

 The following information should get you up and going with dojo.xhrPost().
 As with all dojo functions, always refer to the API docs for detailed information.